University of London

 Hertfordshire University

-Freelance Front-End Developer (Dec 14 - present)
+Freelance Front-End Developer (Dec 14 - July 20)

 As a freelancer I'm often required to adapt quickly to new development environments and, as such, I've gained exposure to a wide variety of frameworks and methodologies.
-I have experience with React, Angular, GSAP, JQuery (and JQuery Mobile), and many other javascript libraries.
+I have experience with Node, Angular, GSAP, JQuery (and JQuery Mobile), CreateJS, and many other javascript libraries.
 I'm used to picking up whichever technologies a client prefers to use.
 I'm also comfortable with Agile development in a team, version control, and project management tools such as JIRA.

 Bayer (November 12 - December 14)